kavia-common/healthify-wellness-companion-38752-38761/healthify_frontend/README.md

 ## Mock Mode

+- A build-time `MOCK_MODE` flag is exported from `src/config/env.js`.
+If both `REACT_APP_API_BASE` and `REACT_APP_BACKEND_URL` are falsy, `MOCK_MODE` is `true` and all API calls are routed to the in-app mock server.
+- If a backend URL is provided but the runtime healthcheck fails once, the client auto-falls back to mock responses to avoid `TypeError: Failed to fetch`.
+- No calls are made to an undefined or empty base URL.

-When `REACT_APP_API_BASE` and `REACT_APP_BACKEND_URL` are not set, an in-app mock server provides demo data with a small artificial delay.
+When in mock mode, an in-app mock server provides demo data with a small artificial delay.
 Charts render demo data and Coach chat replies with a canned response.

 ## Routes